Louis IV, Holy Roman Emperor: Election as German King and conflict with Frederick the Fair

+Dual Kingship

 As he did not manage to overcome Leopold's obstinacy, Frederick returned to Munich as a prisoner, even though the Pope had released him from his oath.
 Louis, who was impressed by such nobility, renewed the old friendship with Frederick, and they agreed to rule the Empire jointly.
 Since the Pope and the electors strongly objected to this agreement, another treaty was signed at Ulm on 7 January 1326, according to which Frederick would administer Germany as King of the Romans, while Louis would be crowned as Holy Roman Emperor in Italy.
-However, after Leopold's death in 1326, Frederick withdrew from the regency of the Empire and returned to rule only Austria.
+Such a system of dividing kingship had never been seen before in the Holy Roman Empire, and it would never truly be repeated again in Imperial history.
+Louis also took further action in order to placate Leopold, and sought the advice of Frederick the Fair in secret meetings in order to achieve these ends.
+As a result, Leopold was appointed as an imperial vicar, with the aim of ensuring his loyalty to the two kings.
+This was short lived, however - after Leopold's death in 1326, Frederick withdrew from the regency of the Empire and returned to rule only Austria.
 He died on 13 January 1330.

+Historians debate why Louis underwent such an unprecedented measure.
+German historian Heinz Thomas doubted that Louis's offer was genuine, and believed it was a tactical move to curry favour with the Habsburgs, especially Frederick's unwilling brother Leopold.
+Other historians, such as Michael Menzel, Martin Clauss, and Roland Pauler argue that Louis made the agreement in good faith, and genuinely wanted to rule alongside Frederick.
+Menzel writes that the treaty was in fact a tactical maneouvre against Pope John XXII, and that by using the legitimacy of the Electors rather than the decrees of the Pope as grounds for deriving legitimate kingship, Imperial power would be strengthened.
+By creating an alliance between the Wittelsbachs and the Habsburgs, the two powers were able to stabilise the north of the Alps in order to have a foundation with which to interfere in Italian politics.
+This was especially important, as Louis's predecessor marched troops into Italy to crown himself King of Italy and crush local rebels.